IABTechLab/uid2docs/docs/guides/operator-guide-azure-enclave.md

 Ask your UID2 contact to register your organization as a UID2 Operator.
 If you're not sure who to ask, see [Contact Info](../getting-started/gs-account-setup.md#contact-info).

-When the registration process is complete, you'll receive the following:

-An operator key, exclusive to you, that identifies you with the UID2 service as a Private Operator.
+When the registration process is complete, you'll receive an operator key, exclusive to you, that identifies you with the UID2 service as a Private Operator.
 During configuration, use this as the value for `OPERATOR_KEY`.
 This value is both your unique identifier and a password; store it securely and do not share it.

 :::note
 You'll receive a separate operator key for each deployment environment.